What is a uterine rupture?

 - When there is a delay in diagnosing and treating a uterine rupture.

 - When there is a failure to consider the mother’s medical history which increases the risk of suffering from a uterine rupture such as previous caesareans, ruptures or other uterine surgeries.

 - Failing to consider whether a caesarean section is required given the mother’s previous caesarean section incision (the higher incisions and vertical ones are near the area of the uterus which contracts more which increases the risk of rupture.

 - Failing to monitor the baby during labour

 - A delay in carrying out an emergency C-section upon diagnosis

-This list is not exhaustive, but gives an indications as to how treatment provided to a woman may be negligent.
-If you have suffered from a uterine rupture and are concerned that the treatment provided was substandard please contact us today for a free no obligation chat.
+This list is not exhaustive, but gives an indication as to how treatment provided to a woman may be negligent.
+If you have suffered a uterine rupture and are concerned that the treatment provided was substandard please contact us today for a free no obligation chat.